techmo-pl/dictation-client/python/README.md

                         client will connect to.
   --wave-path WAVE      Path to wave file with speech to be recognized.
 Should
                         be mono, 8kHz or 16kHz.
+  --mic			Use microphone as an audio source (instead of wave file).
   --session-id SESSION_ID
                         Session ID to be passed to the service.
 If not specified, the service will generate a default session ID itself.
+  --max-alternatives MAX_ALTERNATIVES
+			Maximum number of recognition hypotheses to be returned.
   --time-offsets        If set - the recognizer will return also word time
                         offsets.
   --single-utterance    If set - the recognizer will detect a single spoken